 Homemade Liquid Laundry Detergent

 At that time, the majority of recipes online called for a bar of fels naptha, washing soda, and Borax.
-The first time I made this original recipe, our clothes came out with chalky white spots.
+But there was one problem: our clothes came out with chalky white spots.

-The second time, I made a simple swap: liquid Dr. Bronner’s castile soap instead of the fels naptha soap bar.
-This time, the detergent worked just as good as Tide.
+So I made a simple swap: liquid Dr. Bronner’s castile soap instead of the fels naptha soap bar.
+With this one change, the detergent worked just as good as Tide.

-• NON TOXIC – Many commercial detergents are made with fragrances and harsh chemicals that can irritate sensitive skin.
+• Non-Toxic – Many commercial detergents are made with fragrances and harsh chemicals that can irritate sensitive skin (source).
 The ingredients used to make this recipe are safe and well researched.

 Ingredients needed to make homemade laundry soap.